 Let’s talk telehealth.
 Telehealth is healthcare delivered over telecommunications technology, using combinations of internet, phone, cellular text, or audio/video streams.
-The delivery of telehealth could take place on a fifty year-old rotary dial telephone, or using a modern mobile device with a patient portal or physician app.
+Telehealth delivery could take place on a fifty-year-old rotary dial telephone or using a modern mobile device with a patient portal or physician app.
 Telehealth can potentially ease the administrative burden of the medical practice by allowing the patient to self-schedule their time with a doctor.
-It makes healthcare more accessible by eliminating the need to be in the same room as the physician, allowing the patient to visit virtually from any location where they can connect to their preferred network technology.
+It makes healthcare more accessible by eliminating the need to be in the same room as the physician, allowing the patient to visit virtually from any location to connect to their preferred network technology.

-In rural or underserved areas, telehealth brings quality healthcare to people who, due to the time required to travel or inclement weather conditions, wouldn’t ordinarily have access.
-The media has recently taken an interest in telehealth because of the benefits it offers as a possible solution to our national healthcare costs, and the innovation it could bring to improve the quality of care for patients.
-There has also been discussion about whether the cost savings promised by telehealth are realistically attainable.
+In rural or underserved areas, telehealth brings quality healthcare to people who wouldn’t ordinarily have access due to the time required to travel or inclement weather conditions.
+The media has recently taken an interest in telehealth because of its benefits as a possible solution to our national healthcare costs and the innovation it could bring to improve the quality of care for patients.
+There has also been a discussion about whether the cost savings promised by telehealth are realistically attainable.

 For example, NPR published an article last month entitled “Telehealth Doctor Visits May Be Handy, but Aren’t Cheaper Overall.”
-At a glance, this article provides a skeptical perspective about the reduction of cost by providing telehealth services to a specific and large group of California State employees.
+At a glance, this article provides a skeptical perspective about reducing cost by providing telehealth services to a specific and large group of California State employees.
 The headline alludes to the idea that telehealth visits are more expensive than office visits for the entire healthcare ecosystem.

 Telehealth Increases Costs for Whom?

-The study referenced by NPR was conducted by the RAND Corporation.
+The RAND Corporation conducted the study referenced by NPR.
 In the Appendix section of the study, the researchers acknowledge a selection bias of the study group used in conducting their research.
-They explain that there are certain differences between the group who used telemedicine and the group who did not, but they were unable to identify what exactly this difference was.
-In order to compensate for this unknown variable they applied a “propensity score,” a weight, to the individual subjects.
+They explain that there are specific differences between the group who used telemedicine and the group who did not, but they could not precisely identify what this difference was.
+They applied a “propensity score,” a weight, to the individual subjects to compensate for this unknown variable.
 From the perspective of a company that provides population healthcare management tools based on well-understood healthcare data, it seems tenuous for NPR to encourage a national healthcare conversation based on a study with acknowledged sampling bias.

-The study was originally published in Health Affairs, a health policy journal funded by major health insurance providers like the Aetna Foundation, Blue Cross Blue Shield California, Blue Shield of California Foundation, and United Health Group.
-The study subjects were taken from CalPERS, a group insured by Blue Shield of California, which means the study is related to the insurance industry with subjects also provided by the insurance industry.
+The study was initially published in Health Affairs, a health policy journal funded by major health insurance providers.
+The study subjects were taken from CalPERS, a group insured by Blue Shield of California, which means the study is related to the insurance industry with issues also provided by the insurance industry.

 The True Value of Telehealth

-In fact, telehealth has been show in various other studies to provide overall cost benefits to the provider and the patient.
+Telehealth has been shown in various other studies to provide overall cost benefits to the provider and the patient.
 Telehealth benefits the physician by helping to ease the administrative burden on medical practices.
-Because physicians can practice medicine independent of the physical location of the patient, costs of running a medical practice are lower.
+Because physicians can practice medicine independently of the patient’s physical location, the costs of running a medical practice are lower.

 Another benefit of telemedicine is early detection.
 Because the patient can access health care in a 24/7 time frame, more preventative measures can be taken early in the process.
-Early detection and preventative measures are the right strategy to arrest the progress of disease in the early stage, before it becomes difficult and costly to treat.
+Early detection and preventive measures are the right strategies to arrest the progress of a disease in the early stage before it becomes difficult and costly to treat.
 In the RAND study, the people who used telemedicine represented higher costs because they represented “new utilization.”
 In other words, they might not have gone to the doctor until the later stage, when more expensive treatment could be required.
-The researchers concluded that an increased volume of treatment (at earlier stages) means higher costs, which is counter to prevailing industry ideology that earlier access for preventative means is an overall lower cost for patients, physicians and payers.
+The researchers concluded that an increased volume of treatment (at earlier stages) means higher costs, which is counter to prevailing industry ideology that earlier access for preventative means is an overall lower cost for patients, physicians, and payers.

-As more people use telehealth for new utilization, we may at first see higher costs to insurance companies.
-What this really means, though, is that patients can access healthcare more easily, which allows for the early arrest of the progress of disease.
-This is the most efficient and cost-effective manner to provide healthcare for the patient and the physician.
-If more people have access to high quality treatment at lower cost, they can detect illnesses early on and prevent it from progressing, requiring fewer costly procedures in the future.
-Investing in telemedicine provides early access and convenience, which results in lower healthcare costs for patients, doctors and insurance companies.
+As more people use Telehealth App for current utilization, we may first see higher costs to insurance companies.
+This means, though, that patients can access healthcare more efficiently, which allows for the early arrest of the progress of the disease.
+The most efficient and cost-effective manner to provide healthcare for the patient and the physician.
+Suppose more people have access to high-quality treatment at a lower cost.
+In that case, they can detect illnesses early on and prevent them from progressing, requiring fewer costly procedures in the future.
+Investing in telemedicine provides early access and convenience, which results in lower healthcare costs for patients, doctors, and insurance companies.